 1. Introduction

 The internationalisation process of SMEs has gained a lot of attention in the international business (IB) literature over the last four decades.
 In particular, given that exporting is still the dominant foreign entry mode for SMEs, an important research stream has highlighted the many determinants of export intensity (Miesenbock, 1988; Zou & Stan, 1988; Sterlacchini, 2001; Ribau et al, 2016).
 The emergence of the International Entrepreneurship (IE) field has focused attention on those firms which are characterised by a clear international entrepreneurial orientation (Covin et al, 2014; Lamotte & Colovic, 2013; Thanos et al. 2017).
 It has progressively developed over the last two decades a body of literature, especially focusing on early and fast international ventures, born global firms, and international new ventures (Zucchella et al, 2007; McDougall et al, 1994; Jones et al, 2011; Keupp & Gassman, 2009).
 Both perspectives seem to highlight the role of entrepreneurs, among other factors like firm resources and networks.
-More recently, some authors have called for more studies on the role of capabilities, as a link between entrepreneurial resources and organisational performance (Knight & Liesch, 2015; Etemad, 2017).
+More recently, some authors have caled for more studies on the role of capabilities, as a link between entrepreneurial resources and organisational performance (Knight & Liesch, 2015; Etemad, 2017).

 Notwithstanding the high number of contributions on these topics, the role played by organisational capabilities in driving export performance is still poorly understood (Knight & Cavusgil, 2004; Weerawardena et al, 2007; Weerawardena et al 2015; Cavusgil & Knight, 2015).
 The adoption of a capabilities perspective is relatively recent in IB and IE studies, and the operationalisation of these variables is still in its infancy (Kuivalainen et al, 2010; Zhang et al, 2009).
 Different literature streams outline the roles of some resources, like for example the entrepreneurial team (Shrader et al, 2000; Bloodgood et al, 1996; Luo et al, 2005) and its network (Komulainen et al, 2006; Zhou et al, 2007), technological and financial resources (D’Angelo, 2012; Lamotte & Colovic, 2013), marketing resources (McAuley, 1999; Knight et al, 2004; Moen et al, 2003), but the organisational capabilities perspective is less studied.
 Some capabilities (e.g. entrepreneurial capabilities) are often ascribed to entrepreneurs as individuals (Busenitz & Arthurs, 2007; Karra et al, 2008), but it is increasingly recognised that they can be detected also at the organisation level (Covin & Slevin, 2002) and they seem to play a crucial role on firms’ growth, including export growth.
 Also networks, innovation and marketing need to be considered in terms of organisational capabilities, because it is through capabilities that opportunities are detected and internal and external resources are effectively exploited in order to generate competitive advantage and market growth.